Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-WTE-Q1zQLM0.md

 ### Transcript

-> are you changing pure ingot recipes i don't think we are not not right now
+> are you changing pure ingot recipes I don't think we are not not right now